What Are Compelling Events Signals?

 Relationships that you have with your current accounts and contacts are something you should never overlook.
 Competitors come and go, copying your sales processes and products all the time.
 Through relationship signals, you can step up and protect your deals or renewals.

-Not only that – you can also ensure that your sellers can constantly open up doors and windows for new opportunities and connections within your network.
+Not only that – but you can also ensure that your sellers can constantly open up doors and windows for new opportunities and connections within your network.

 There are different ways to go about this.
-Relationship signals exist within your network: alumni connections, key stakeholders from current accounts that are either leaving to join other (prospect) accounts, and more.
+Relationship signals exist within your network: alumni connections, key stakeholders from current accounts that are either leaving to join other (prospect) accounts and more.

 These opportunities can be leveraged to be ahead of the game, making it virtually impossible for competitors to catch up to you.
 More importantly, they can grow your pipeline exponentially.
 You can use these connections to learn more about where contacts are headed.
 And if you’ve forged a pleasant relationship with them, you can find yourself in front of windows of opportunities.
 As such, these signals must be treated with the utmost urgency.